 The Botanic Garden has a strong evolutionary theme and cultivates over 4,500 plant species forming four core collections that illustrate plant evolution, plants from Mediterranean climates, useful plants and rare and threatened native plants to the Bristol area.

-Star attractions include an amazing dell demonstrating the evolution of land plants including the dinosaurs’ favourite plants: ginkgos, cycads, tree ferns, monkey puzzles and Wolly, the Wollemi Pine.
+Star attractions include an amazing dell demonstrating the evolution of land plants including the dinosaurs’ favourite plants: ginkgos, cycads, tree ferns, monkey puzzles and the Wollemi Pine.
 Other delights include the Chinese and Western herb gardens and an inspiring display of plants illustrating floral diversity.

 Dogs (except registered disability assistance dogs) are not permitted in the Botanic Garden.

-The garden is largely accessible for wheelchairs and mobility scooters with a designated path leading around the Garden and glasshouses.
+The garden is largely accessible for wheelchairs and mobility scooters with a designated path leading around the garden and glasshouses.
 Disabled toilet facilities are available on site.

 Directions to the Botanic Garden

 From the city centre go to the top of Whiteladies Road, at the junction and traffic lights go straight ahead across Durdham Down towards Stoke Bishop.
-At the traffic lights go straight ahead and take the first turning on the right into Stoke Park Road, The Botanic Garden at the Holmes is 150 m on the right.
+At the traffic lights go straight ahead and take the first turning on the right into Stoke Park Road, The Botanic Garden at the Holmes is 150 metres on the right.